devon-wilson/ChocAn-1/README.md

-# ChocAn I/O Authentication
+# ChocAn

-Provides authentication for user input.
-Intended to be modular, simple and effective.
+Grant me the security to authenticate and authorize the things, and hash all passwords.